pengfei99/DataGovernance/docs/data_quality.md

 As a result data quality control is not a one-time effort, rather a non-stop process. **You need to regularly review data quality policies and rules with the intent to continuously improve them**.

+## 4. Best practices of data quality management

+Below are some best practices that can help you improve the quality of your data.

+### 4.1 Integrate data quality management

+Integrating data quality management into data processeing pipeline is hard and time consuming.
+It requires multiple serious steps:

+- Base on enterprise data governenance strategy and business requirements, desgin appropriate data quality stragegy (what need to be done, who will do it, etc.).
+- Define roles (e.g. rights, accountability, kpi, rewards, etc) for everyone who works with data .
+- Setting up a data quality management Standard operation procedure (check section 3).
+- Make data quality visible (e.g. report, dashboard, etc.)

+### 4.2 Automat as much as possible

+Poor data quality is often introduced by human error.
+For example manual data entries (by employees, by customers or even by multiple users) is one of the principal reason.
+Managing thousands of data quality control (validation) rules is quite hard too.
+If a process can be automated, implement it.

+### 4.3 Preventing issues, not just fixing them

+We often say "Garbage in, Garbge out".
+So instead of taking time to clean data, you can set up rules to prevent low quality data enters your data platform.
+For example, you can create null value detection or duplicate detection rules.
+This rule can help you detect anomalies inside a dataset before it enters your data platform.

+### 4.4 Taking care of both master and metadata

+Nursing your master data is extremely important, but you shouldn’t forget about your metadata either.
+For example, without time stamps that metadata reveals, companies won’t be able to control data versions.
+As a result, they could extract obsolete values for their reports, instead of updated ones.
 Note:
 A data schema is simply a type of data structure.
 A data structure is a representation of the arrangement, relationships, and contents of data  in an organization’s data resource https://www.scnsoft.com/blog/guide-to-data-quality-management